fbsamples/workplace-platform-samples/SupportScripts/Powershell/DeleteUserMessages/README.md

 # Delete Chat Messages for a user

-This PowerShell script searches the workplace messages sent by a user A and receved by a user B and delete them.
+This PowerShell script searches the workplace messages sent by a user A and received by a user B, and delete them.

 ## Setup